 What’s a tear drop implant?A tear drop implant is smaller at the top and bigger at the bottom.
 In some cases they can look more natural.
 All tear drops are textured so that the teardrop sticks inside and maintains the correct orientation.
 Occasionally, if a tear drop doesn’t stick it can turn sideways and look funny.
 I prefer smooth, round silicone over teardrops.
 A silicone implant under the muscle takes on a tear drop shape anyway, and if it rotates around it will make no difference.

-What’s a Keller funnel?The Keller funnel is a relatively new tool that helps in the insertion of silicone gel implants.
+What’s an implant funnel?An implant funnel is a relatively new tool that helps in the insertion of silicone gel implants.
 Its like a pastry funnel for breast implants.
 It allows me as a surgeon to place silicone gel implants more easily and through smaller incisions.
 While I cant yet prove it, I believe that it puts less stress on the implant during insertion and my helps to diminish long term ruptures and capsular contracture.

 Are silicone gel breast implants safe?The FDA halted the use of silicone gel breast implants in 1992 due to a lack of information about their safety.
 There were some questions as to whether a leaking implant could pose significant health threats.
 After extensive clinical testing, the FDA, breast implant manufacturers, and other researchers have found no link between medical problems and silicone gel breast implants.
 They concluded: